Your true Icelandic winter adventure awaits you. Book your tour here!

 Ravens are frequently represented in art, crafts, and tattoos in Iceland.
 They are also sometimes chosen as the centerpiece for emblems or logos.
 The frequent use of ravens in Icelandic imagery obviously indicates they are, in general, thought of in a positive light.

 Norse mythology, the Icelandic Sagas, and Icelandic folklore usually show the raven as a wise, all-knowing messenger and often a bird of prophecy, protector, and helper.
-Interestingly, this representation is not totally unwarranted, as Ravens are considered among the most intelligent animals alive today (about as smart as a young child).
+Interestingly, this representation is not totally unwarranted, as ravens are considered among the most intelligent animals alive today (about as smart as a young child).
 They possess a significant amount of problem-solving intelligence and can seemingly plan for the future.

 In modern everyday life, people’s feelings toward ravens can be a little bit more mixed.
-Ravens are certainly a majestic sight, soaring on their glossy black wings, but they are omnivorous, which means they will eat virtually anything, including, nectar, fish, worms, small rodents and just about anything else that they can get their beaks on.
+Ravens are certainly a majestic sight, soaring on their glossy black wings, but they are omnivorous, which means they will eat virtually anything, including nectar, fish, worms, small rodents, and just about anything else that they can get their beaks on.
 They have been known to peck the eyes out of young lambs on occasion, but tales of their voracity are believed to be greatly exaggerated.
 Their grim propensity to steal eggs and eat the hatchlings from eider duck nesting grounds is well-known.
-In urban areas, Ravens rarely miss an opportunity to scavenge from trash, making a terrible mess in the process.
-They can be thought of as minor pests at the best of times, or a downright menace, depending on who you ask.
+In urban areas, ravens rarely miss an opportunity to scavenge from trash, making a terrible mess in the process.
+They can be thought of as minor pests at the best of times or a downright menace, depending on who you ask.

 Are Ravens considered bad omens in Iceland?

 No, they are not seen purely as harbingers of bad news and death in the way they are in the folklore of some cultures.
-The messages delivered by Ravens are as varied as life itself.
+The messages delivered by ravens are as varied as life itself.
 If a death is going to happen, the appearance of a raven could herald the said death, but only if it was going to happen anyway.
 In Icelandic raven stories and legends, people have been helped to avoid danger or guided towards something which is beneficial to them.

 Huginn and Muninn

 Huginn and Muninn flew out in the morning and returned in the evening, reporting all they had seen and heard to Óðinn.
 He is usually described or pictured with a raven on each shoulder, sometimes also accompanied by the wolves, Geri and Freki.
 Huginn and Muninn feature in some Icelandic poetry.
-Snorri Sturluson, a highly respected 12th and 13th Century Icelandic historian and writer, referred to them in Gylfaginning, the first section of his Prose Edda:
+Snorri Sturluson, a highly respected 12th and 13th Century Icelandic historian and writer, referred to them in the book “Gylfaginning,” the first section of his Prose Edda:

 Huginn and Muninn